Black Students Who Created A LIE For FAKE Hate Crime Will Serve NO Jail Time | John Hawkins' Right Wing News

 “I just got jumped on a bus while people hit us and called us the ‘n’ word,’ NO ONE helped us.”

 The racially-charged accusations of course started a lopsided outrage on the school campus.
-With Hundreds of softe headed students gathering on campus for a protest instead of waiting for the facts.
-They demanded justice, and so the social media hashtag #DefendBlackGirlsUAlbany was created to stand in solidarity with these three black victims of race hate…
+With hundreds of soft-headed students gathering on campus for a protest instead of waiting for the facts.
+They demanded justice and so the social media hashtag #DefendBlackGirlsUAlbany was created to stand in solidarity with these three black victims of race hate…

 Well, that was until the judge saw the bus footage of what really happened.
 People in the majority are idiots.
-Do be sheep, people.
+Don’t be sheep, people.

 - Share